-START EVERY TRIP THIS WAY
+START EVERY TRIP THIS WAY:

 Focus your students on the trip by allowing them to choose (as individuals, pairs or teams) the names of Chicago landmarks.
 Depending on the grade and capabilities of your class, ask them to do research on the history and stats of the buildings and what the buildings are used for today.
-Perhaps they can build "their" buildings out of paper, cardboard, sugar cubes or found objects from nature, such as seeds, stones, twigs, etc. Get inspiration for re-creating Chicago in found natural objects by looking at photos of the Chicago Botanic Garden's Wonderland Express that operates during the holiday season: http://www.chicagobotanic.org/wonderland/about.php.

-They'll be more engaged in your trip if they have a building they "own" as you all look out on the city from the Skydeck.
+Perhaps they can build "their" buildings out of paper, cardboard, sugar cubes or found objects from nature, such as seeds, stones, twigs, etc. They'll be more engaged in your trip if they have a building they "own" as you all look out on the city from the Skydeck.
 They can photograph "their" building from there.
 Once you're back in school after your trip, they can present their buildings to each other and you can re-create the city with everyone's photos.